Features of FDO

 With information on more than 239,000+ grantmakers, FDO can help you find the funders you don't know yet.
 The majority of these grantmakers do not have websites and would otherwise be almost impossible to find.

 The data in Foundation Directory Online is compiled from IRS Forms 990 and 990-PF, grantmaker websites, annual reports, printed application guidelines, the philanthropic press, and various other sources.
-In all, Foundation Center's data and editorial staff continually monitors countless sources to verify that our databases are up-to-date.
+In all, Foundation Center's data and editorial staff continually monitor countless sources to verify that our databases are up-to-date.

 Our team is also in frequent communication with grantmakers nationwide.
 Our eGrant reporters supply their grant data to us directly so we can quickly update FDO without having to wait for the IRS to release the latest Forms 990.